Last Updated on October 11, 2020 by Sweet and Savoury Pursuits

 - Spread tahini onto dough (leaving a ½ inch border on all sides), sprinkle with brown sugar and spices, and top with the finely chopped pistachios.

-- Start rolling the dough from the long end into a tight log.
-Lightly pinch the seam.
+- Roll the dough tightly from the long end into a log.
+Lightly pinch the seam and place roll seam side down on counter.
+Using a sharp knife, cut dough into approximately 12 even slices.

 - Position a rack in the center and preheat your oven to 375°F.

-- Bake rolls until tops are golden, about 20 to 25 minutes, you may want to cover your rolls (with aluminum foil) half way through baking to avoid over browning.
+- Bake rolls until tops are golden, about 20 to 25 minutes, you may want to cover your rolls (with aluminum foil) halfway through baking to avoid over browning.

 To make the glaze: